Montana Child Sex Abuse Attorney

 - We care about clients, and do not charge for our services unless we win.

-Our lawyers are not afraid of taking child sex crime cases to court in Billings, if necessary, for justice and fair compensation.
+Our lawyers are not afraid of taking child sex crime cases to court, if necessary, for justice and fair compensation.
 We have years of settlement negotiation and litigation experience.
+With that said, all of the lawyers and staff at Heenan & Cook are trauma informed and understand the importance of protecting a child victim from unnecessary additional emotional trauma.
+With a track record of experience and proven results, we have been proud to help our clients avoid trial through substantial settlements.

 A child sex crime case can be complex, emotional, and hard to navigate as a victim.
 Speaking about your experience with lawyers, insurance claims adjusters, police officers, and investigators can be difficult on its own, without also having to worry about someone infringing upon your rights.